alanng10/class-lang/Docue/Article/Sande/a.md

 Struct any is passed with ref.
 Type is used to declare variable storage.
 And for struct var get and set.
-A struct type can be builtin string struct type or struct type that has StructName.
+A struct type has StructName.

 Sande Lang does not need cast operate.